-If the respondent was found not to have violated Caltech's Sexand Gender-Based Misconduct Policy, but the investigation concluded that they committed some other wrongful or improper act, appropriate corrective action will be taken.
-Effective corrective action may also require remedies for a complainant and/or systemic remedies for the broader Caltech community.
-Caltech will take appropriate measures to prevent the reoccurrence of any prohibited conduct, and to correct and prevent any discriminatory or retaliatory effects, as appropriate.
+If the respondent was found not to have violated Caltech's Sex- and Gender-Based Misconduct Policy, but the investigation concluded that they committed some other wrongful or improper act, appropriate corrective action will be taken.
+Effective corrective action may also require remedies for a complainant and/or the broader Caltech community.
+Caltech will take appropriate measures to prevent the reoccurrence of any prohibited conduct, and to correct any discriminatory or retaliatory effects, as appropriate.